simonfuture2/ord-litecoin/docs/src/overview.md

 - `mythic`: The first sat of the genesis block

-Which brings us to degree notation, which unambiguously represents an ordinal number in a way that makes the rarity of a satoshi easy to see at a glance:
+Which brings us to degree notation, which unambiguously represents an ordinal number in a way that makes the rarity of a litoshi easy to see at a glance:

 ```
 A°B′C″D‴